Matisse and Friends

 The exhibition's gallery setting draws inspiration from Matisse’s studio, employing vibrant walls, colorful rugs, and plush couches that encourage visitors to sit back and savor the details.

-Matisse and Friends is organized by the Denver Art Museum.
+This exhibition is organized by the Denver Art Museum.
 It is supported by an indemnity from the Federal Council on the Arts and Humanities.
 It is presented with generous support from the Singer Family Foundation, the donors to the Annual Fund Leadership Campaign, and the citizens who support the Scientific and Cultural Facilities District (SCFD).
-Promotional support is provided by 5280 Magazine, CBS4, and The Denver Post.
+Promotional support is provided by 5280 Magazine, CBS4, Comcast Spotlight, and The Denver Post.
 Special thanks to Shaver-Ramsey and Denver Center Theatre Company.